Ready for five truly frightening Halloween horror novels?

 Drew is visited by the ghost of his grandfather as two of his co-workers are murdered.
 What follows for Drew is a downward spiral into psychosis, reminiscent of Stephen King’s The Shining, but with a twist.

 What I like most about J Thorn is his ability to cross genres, merging dark fantasy and horror elements into a seamless story.
 Preta’s Realm is the first entry in The Hidden Evil series.
 Once you read it, I’m confident you’ll devour the entire series, down to the final gory morsels.

-How’s that for a starting point for this year’s Halloween horrors?
+How’s that for a starting point for Halloween horror novels?